-Time flies doesn’t it?
-This time last week my Mum and I were just heading off for a break to the Cotswold House Hotel for an early Mother’s Day treat.
+Time flies, doesn’t it?
+This time last week, my Mum and I were heading off for a break to the Cotswold House Hotel for an early Mother’s Day treat.
 Every year my Mum takes time off work during the school holidays to help me with the Beans and, of course, to spend time with us.
-My Mum will always be available at a moment’s notice to offer babysitting services when we need to attend a school function and will often suggest that she babysits so that Simon and I can have some time out together.
-For a while now, I have been wanting to repay Mum for all of her support, because as much as I love my Beans, they aren’t always the easiest and sometimes I think Mum needs a holiday to get over her holidays with us.
+My Mum will always be available at a moment’s notice to offer babysitting services when attending a school function.
+She will often suggest that she babysits so that Simon and I can have some time out together.
+For a while now, I have wanted to repay Mum for all of her support because as much as I love my Beans, they aren’t always the easiest and sometimes I think Mum needs a holiday to get over her holidays with us.

 We were given a Red Letter Days Castle Hotel Escape for two to celebrate Mother’s Day.
 Using the voucher, I made a quick call to the hotel bookings line, gave them our voucher booking details and booked to stay the night at the Cotswold House Hotel in Chipping Campden.
-The process was very simple and the staff were very helpful and efficient.
+The process was straightforward, and the staff were accommodating and efficient.

 Cotswold House Hotel, Chipping Campden

-Once I had got over how pretty and quintessentially English, the small town of Chipping Campden was I spotted the Cotswold House Hotel standing tall on the Upper High Street directly opposite the main car park in the town.
+Once I had gotten over how pretty and quintessentially English the small town of Chipping Campden, was, I spotted the Cotswold House Hotel standing tall on the Upper High Street directly opposite the town’s main car park.

 The website recommends that when you arrive, you should check in with your bags before taking your car to the on-site car park at the back of the hotel.
-This is because you need to walk through the hotel gardens with are gravelled and flagstones so not ideal if you have a wheely case.
-We parked our car on the roadside whilst we checked in and then drove to the car park at the rear.
-We received a very warm welcome from the Receptionist who showed us to our room and explained all that we needed to know about evening dining options, room service and breakfast in the morning.
+You need to walk through the hotel gardens with gravelled and flagstones, so not ideal if you have a wheely case.
+We parked our car on the roadside whilst we checked in and then drove to the rear car park.
+We received a warm welcome from the receptionist, who showed us to our room and explained all that we needed to know about evening dining options, room service and breakfast in the morning.

 Our room was a very spacious twin room on the first floor which overlooked the side terrace.
 The beds were so inviting after a long drive with their big plump pillows and plush headboard.
 The walls were painted in calming linen colour and wall lights for a cosy feel.
-There were two Lloyd Loom chairs with cushions, period furniture, a large TV, magazines, tea & fresh coffee facilities as well as a fridge.
-The bathroom had a bath with shower over and pretty Orla Keilly toiletries (much to Mum’s delight).
+There were two Lloyd Loom chairs with cushions, period furniture, a large TV, magazines, tea & fresh coffee facilities, and a fridge.
+The bathroom had a bath with a shower over and pretty Orla Keilly toiletries (much to Mum’s delight).

 Bistro on the Square

-The Bistro on the Square provides a relaxed dining experience, perfect for sharing a tapas with friends and catching up over drinks.
-Open all day, 7 days a week The Bistro has an extensive Wine List and Cocktail Menu as well as an impressive Gin selection.
+The Bistro on the Square provides a relaxed dining experience, perfect for sharing tapas with friends and catching up over drinks.
+Open all day, 7 days a week The Bistro has an extensive Wine List and Cocktail Menu and an impressive Gin selection.

 The Fig Restaurant